jfriedson/neural-network-cars/README.md

 ### Genetic Algorithms
 There are 3 different genetic algorithms which rotate in turn with the genome generation.
-They differ in how they introduce new genetics to the genome pool through the use of mutation and cross-breeding the networks.
+They differ in how they introduce new genetics to the genome pool through the use of mutation and cross-breeding.
 Two algorithms splice new, random neurons into the best performing networks, while the third cross-breeds and mutates only the champion networks.

 ## How to create your own race track